saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # PlayerInitialHandSize

 This test confirms that the initial number of cards in the human player's hand (`gameState.player1.hand.size()`) is 3 (`AppConstants.minCardsInHand`).

+# Player1TurnTest

+This test confirms that it is player1's turn when (`gameState.player1Turn`) is set to true and that it is the AI's turn when (`gameState.player1Turn`) is set to false.

+# IsGameOverTest

+This test confirms that the game ends when the human or computer player's health reaches 0, or either player runs out of cards.

+# IncrementManaTest

+This test confirms that the mana for both players is equal to turn + 1 with each new turn.